vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 _R: Yeah._

 **S:** First thing, you know about his current condition, like probably still in the coma or a vegetable.
 Surely I hope that he will get better.
 He probably won't make it to his former self but at least to a state that he can live his remaining life in a somewhat decent way.
 He got famous when I was in the so-called German "Gymnasium" (part of secondary education).
 It was a bit of an annoyance.
 I got the same nickname "Schumy" as he did.
-I didn't follow his career too closely, but nkew about every race he won because I would be congratulated at school.
+I didn't follow his career too closely, but knew about every race he won because I would be congratulated at school.

 _pippin: Have you ever made use of sharing the name?_

 **S:** No I haven't.
-It got me an interview opportunity with a locale radio station because they were calling all people who beared the name "Michael Schumacher" and they were asking them "How hard does this affect your personal life?
-Has it ever affected you?".
+It got me an interview opportunity with a locale radio station because they were calling all people who beared the name "Michael Schumacher" and they were asking them "*How hard does this affect your personal life?
+Has it ever affected you?*".
 Once, I almost had an appointment canceled because someone thought I was mocking him, but that was the only incident ever.

 I've never used it, I've never abused it.
 And nowadays, or after the end of his professional racing career, it basically didn't matter anymore.

 <br/>
 _P: Any controversial theme you wish to be asked?_

 **S:** Like the fact that I would like to kill spammers?
-(Maintain several mailing lists, one forum and also be a recipient for "can we haz ads on gimp.org, plz?" and you know what I mean)
+(Maintain several mailing lists, one forum and also be a recipient for "*can we haz ads on gimp.org, plz?*" and you know what I mean)

 _Simon: Not very controversial._